xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 Let's talk about exercise variety first.[^48]

-There is quite some scientific evidence that it makes sense to have at least some exercise variety in a workout plan[^49].
-It has been shown that a workout plan that distributes the same number of sets to different exercises leads to a more balanced muscle development[^50].
+There is quite some scientific evidence that it makes sense to have at least some exercise variety in a workout plan.
+It has been shown that a workout plan that distributes the same number of sets to different exercises leads to a more balanced muscle development.
-This seems reasonable since it has been demonstrated that muscles can be regionally targeted by different exercises[^51].
+This seems reasonable since it has been demonstrated that muscles can be regionally targeted by different exercises.
 For example, incline bench press sets lead to a larger stimulus of the upper parts of the chest muscle than ordinary bench press sets.